openstack/designate/doc/source/rest/v2/collections.rst

     using a combination of four optional query paramaters:

     * `marker` - denotes the ID of the last item in the previous list.
-    * `limit` - use to set the maximum number of items per page.
+    * `limit` - use to set the maximum number of items per page, use "max" to return the upper limit of results as defined by the operator.
+If not suppied, the default per page limit as defined by the operator will be used.
     * `sort_key` - sorts the results by the specified attribute

         * By default, elements will be sorted by their creation date.